mpv-player/mpv/DOCS/man/options.rst

     With ambient illuminance of 16 lux, mpv will pick the 1.0 gamma value (no boost), and slightly increase the boost up until 1.2 for 256 lux.

-    NOTE: Only implemented on OS X.
+    NOTE: Only implemented on macOS.

 ``--target-prim=<value>``
     Specifies the primaries of the display.
 Video colors will be adapted to